annelledejager/blog/_life/7_thingsnottomisswheninbudapest.markdown

 <b>Rating:</b> ** <br/>
 <b>When:</b> All year <br/>
 <b>Cost:</b> Free except if you want to enter the Matthias church for 1500 HUF<br/>
-<b>Ave time spent:</b><br/>
+<b>Ave time spent:</b> 1 hour<br/>

 The Fisherman's Bastion was originally designed for aesthetics.
 It frames Matthias church.
 Entering Matthias church is a must.
-The Moorish inside style sets this church apart.
+The Moorish interior sets this church apart.

 * # <a href="https://www.mujegpalya.hu/en">Ice skating</a>
 <br/>